paulairazoqui/vitD-transcriptomic-profiling/raw_data/README.md

 2. Download only the files listed here.
 3. Place them in the `raw_data` directory.

+> ⚠️ **Do not rename the files.** All scripts and notebooks in this project rely on the original filenames provided by CLUE.
+Maintaining the exact filenames ensures full reproducibility of the analysis pipeline.

 > 🗃️ Due to their large size, these files are not tracked in the GitHub repository.
 Please refer to the project documentation for guidance on preprocessing and analysis.